PM Shehbaz announces Rs4bn for mapping damage, reconstruction of GB after floods

+The situation worsened when deadly floods swept across the Babusar area on July 21, causing landslides and damaging infrastructure.
+So far, 10 people, mostly tourists, have lost their lives, with between 10 and 15 tourists still missing.

-A statement posted on the X account of state broadcaster PTV News said PM Shehbaz emphasised the need for timely preparation to deal with natural disasters, a Rs4bn fund for infrastructure restoration, announced the activation of a 100-megawatt solar project soon and laid the foundation stone for a Daanish School.
+A statement posted on the X account of state broadcaster PTV News said PM Shehbaz emphasised the need for timely preparation to deal with natural disasters and announced a Rs4bn fund for infrastructure restoration and the activation of a 100-megawatt solar project soon.
+The PM also laid the foundation stone for a Daanish School.

 Addressing a cheque distribution ceremony for flood affectees, he recalled, “A huge cloudburst occurred here, as a result of which there were immense rains and floods.”